 Mindfulness in Brighton - 8-week courses in Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR)

 Mindfulness courses have become increasingly popular in recent years, with their enormous benefits in reducing stress and anxiety and increasing our ability to appreciate and enjoy life.
-Mindfulness can also help if you are feeling that life is moving too fast and your mind is all over the place, and that you would like to be able to slow down and live in the moment.
+Mindfulness can also help if you are feeling that life is moving too fast and your mind is all over the place, and that you would like to be able to slow down and live in the moment and appreciate things more.
+Watch a video of Jiva talking about the course.

 What is mindfulness?

 Mindfulness is the practice of deliberately paying attention to your experience in the moment, with a curious and open mind.
-We pay attention to our body sensations, to sounds, moods and emotions.
+We pay attention to how our bodies feel, to sounds, moods and emotions.
 You do not need to 'clear your mind' in order to practice mindfulness; everyone's mind is full of thoughts.
-Thoughts are not a problem but negative thought patterns can become problematic when we believe them; by paying attention to the physical experience, thoughts lose strength and we learn to 'step back' and get some perspective.
+You also don't need to 'be any good at meditation'; a mindful awareness allows and encompasses all of our experience whether we feel calm and relaxed or restless and fidgety.
+Thoughts are not a problem in themselves, but negative thought patterns can become problematic when we believe them.
+By giving more attention to our physical experience, thoughts start to lose their hold over us and we learn to step back and get some perspective.

 Mindfulness for managing stress, anxiety and depression.

 Stress, anxiety and depression are common problems, in fact everyone experiences some form of stress at some point in their lives.
-Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression when they do arise.
-It helps with depression by giving you tools to not engage in rumination, or obsessive thinking about what's wrong.
+Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression.
+It helps with depression by giving you tools to not engage in rumination, obsessive thinking about what's wrong, endless worrying about the future or self-critical thinking.
+All of these thought patterns maintain anxiety and depression but the good news is that you can learn to not have them running the show.

-8-week mindfulness courses have been proven again and again to help many people manage or reduce such common difficulties as stress, anxiety and low mood or depression.
+8-week mindfulness courses have been proven again and again to help people manage or reduce common difficulties such as stress, anxiety and low mood.

 There is a sizable (and growing) body of medical research that demonstrates the benefits of mindfulness courses: in reducing stress, anxiety and panic attacks, reducing the risk of relapse into depression, in improving sleep, improving concentration, improving relationships of all kinds, learning to live with tinnitus, learning to live with chronic or serious illness or pain and helping with disordered eating.
 In my years of teaching I have seen significant improvements in course participants in all of these areas.